philhawksworth/jigsaw-blog/source/_posts/2016/jumping-into-jekyll.md

 ---
-title: "Jumping into Jekyll"
+title: 'Jumping into Jekyll'
 date: 2016-02-24
-tags: ["static-sites"]
+tags:
+  - static-sites
 image: blog.jpg
 ---
 Today I decided to learn how to use **Jekyll**, the blog-aware, static site generator.

 ## What For?